| What is my company worth? What are the ratios used by analysts to determine

 the discount factor would be somewhere in between -- in fact,

+the weighted-average cost of capital.
 The following table illustrates the computations

 made in the discounted cash flow method.
 The chart assumes a discount